crossfilter/reductio/README.md

 <h2 id="installation-download">Download</h2>
 Download from the [releases](https://github.com/esjewett/reductio/releases) page.
 Serve the reductio.js or reductio.min.js file in the top-level directory as part of your application.

+<h2 id="installation-cdn">CDN</h2>
+Reductio is available via cdnjs.
+You can generate links to different versions of Reductio at: https://cdnjs.com/libraries/reductio

+<h1 id="getting-help">Getting help</h1>

+If something doesn't appear to be working or you're having trouble with implementing something, it will usually be best to ask a question on Stackoverflow and tag the question with the [reductio tag](http://stackoverflow.com/questions/tagged/reductio).
+When you ask your question, it is best to put together a working example showing the problem you are having.
+A [JSFiddle template](https://jsfiddle.net/esjewett/jusjkm8j/) is available that already includes the Reductio and Crossfilter libraries, as well as dc.js.
+Use that template to make an example showing what you are seeing.
+In your question, reference the example, explain what you are seeing, and explain what you expect or want to see instead.

 <h1 id="accessor-functions">Accessor functions</h1>